 To help you decide with this big switch to the digital platform, here are some benefits that our system offers:

 - The monitoring forms that we automatically generate for you are specific to your food safety operations and can be further customized.
 They are also set to be auto-filled based on your previous data entries.
-This feature allows your employees to save time on logging in entries, and would just have to verify the information.
+This feature allows your employees to save time on logging in entries, and they would just have to verify the information.

 - Our system sends out automatic notifications for any food safety standard breaches to alert food handlers for immediate response.
 Additionally, your team can use this feature to ensure that all operations are performed on time as well as a reminder for any deadlines such as certification renewal and food safety audits.

 - Review your whole daily progress with our real-time dashboard that translates your operations into a real-time report.
-YOu can identify which sections need more attention and focus on improving them.
+You can identify which sections need more attention and focus on improving them.

 - Our system offers a module where you assign specific and well-defined food safety tasks to your food employees.
 This acts as a food safety training aid to enhance their skills in food safety maintenance while allowing them to focus only on the task given to them.
 It also helps ease the burden of orienting new food employees up to the last detail of their tasks.